-Figure 1-21 Graph Screen
+Figure 1-18 Graph Screen

-History Screen
+1 Service History Screen

 The History Screen shows the status of various counters and faults.
-Within the History Screen there are two separate sections, the "Lockout Blocking Fault" and "Runtime History".
+Within the History Screen there are two separate screens.
+These screens are the "Lockout Blocking Fault" and "Runtime History".

-The left side of the screen reflects the "Lockout Blocking Fault" section which allows you to view the last 20 lockout/blocking faults.
+The default screen is the "Lockout Blocking Fault" screen.
+This screen allows you to view the last 20 lockout/blocking faults.
 Succeeded by each fault is the date and time of when the fault occurred.
-A three (3) minute graph of sensor data before the fault can be viewed by selecting the VIEW button.
+A three (3) minute graph of sensor data before the fault can be viewed by selecting the VIEW button..